up arrow

 Other drugs touted as weight loss treatments

-• Rybelsus (semaglutide) - Rybelsus is an oral form of semaglutide approved to treat diabetes.
+• Rybelsus (semaglutide): Rybelsus is an oral form of semaglutide approved to treat diabetes.
 In a 26-week diabetes study, it caused 4.2% (14 mg dose) weight loss.
+Insurance companies will not cover Rybelsus for weight loss.

-• HCG - HCG (human chorionic gonadotropin) is a hormone released by pregnant women that has been promoted for decades as a weight-loss treatment.
+• Human chorionic gonadotropin (HCG): HCG is a hormone released during pregnancy that has been promoted for decades as a weight-loss treatment.
 In small studies, weight loss with HCG was no better than placebo.

 Future therapies

-• Retatrutide - Eli Lilly is developing a triple-hormone-receptor agonist (GLP, GIP, and Glucagon) called retatrutide that is given as a once-weekly injection.
+• Retatrutide: Eli Lilly is developing a triple-hormone-receptor agonist (GLP, GIP, and Glucagon) called retatrutide that is given as a once-weekly injection.
 In a 48-week study enrolling 338 overweight adults, the highest dose of retatrutide caused 24.2% weight loss.
-[PubMed abstract]
+[Study abstract]

-• Oral semaglutide - Novo Nordisk is developing a 50-mg oral version of semaglutide.
+• Oral semaglutide: Novo Nordisk is developing a 50-mg oral version of semaglutide.
 In a 68-week trial enrolling 667 overweight adults, oral semaglutide caused 15.1% weight loss.
-[PubMed abstract]
+[Study abstract]

-• Orforglipron - Eli Lilly is developing a once-daily oral GLP agonist called orforglipron.
+• Orforglipron: Eli Lilly is developing a once-daily oral GLP agonist called orforglipron.
 In a 36-week study enrolling 272 overweight adults, the highest dose of orforglipron caused 14.7% weight loss.
-[PubMed abstract]
+[Study abstract]

 • BPD/DS - Biliopancreatic diversion with duodenal switch